learnlatex/learnlatex.github.io/en/help.md

 ## HTML output (make4ht)

-If using the TeXLive.net system, then an additional "TeX engine", `make4ht`, may be specified.
+If using the TeXLive.net system, then an additional return option, `make4ht`, may be specified.
 This returns one or more HTML pages in the frame within the page.
+It may be specified at the same time as `xelatex` or `lualatex` as well as the default `latex` processing.

 To enable this output, add the comment: